cucumber/godog/_examples/api/README.md

 ### Step 6

-Run our tests to see whether everything is happening as we have expected: `godog version.feature`
+Run our tests to see whether everything is happening as we have expected: `go test -v`

 ![Screenshot](https://raw.github.com/cucumber/godog/master/_examples/api/screenshots/passed.png)